For Transaction Capital, compensation is a critical determinant of organisational performance and sustainability.

-These principles are reflected as one of the core components of Transaction Capital’s strategy, which emphasises the group’s commitment to investing in human and intellectual capital.
+These principles are reflected in one of the core components of Transaction Capital’s strategy, which emphasises the group’s commitment to investing in human and intellectual capital.
 This investment is informed firstly by the view that there is a normal distribution of talent in every field of endeavour, and secondly that the performance and sustainability of Transaction Capital will correlate highly with where its employees rank within that distribution.
 Put simply, the better Transaction Capital’s people, the better the company.
 This is all the more relevant in the current environment, where the entrepreneurial flair of the group is augmented by the depth and quality of management teams across the organisation.

 Attracting and retaining high-calibre talent depends on providing both intrinsic and extrinsic rewards.
 While this remuneration report deals with the latter, intrinsic rewards are reflected in Transaction Capital’s employee value proposition, which strives to provide talented individuals with good leadership, personal development and support, and meaningful work in an intellectually stimulating and demanding environment.
 To complement this, compensation policies aim to sustain a performance-driven and entrepreneurial culture where the most talented people at all levels consider Transaction Capital and its divisions as an employer of choice.

-Principle 14 of the King IV Report on Corporate Governance™ for South Africa, 2016 (King IV) states:
+Principle 14 of King IV states:

 “The governing body should ensure that the organisation remunerates fairly, responsibly and transparently so as to promote the achievement of strategic objectives and positive outcomes in the short, medium and long term.”